benders5e/benders5e/earthbender.md

 </div>
 ### Lavabending

-#### Melting Earth
-Beginning when you choose this specialization at 5th level, you can melt an unoccupied 5 foot-square area of the ground within your range into lava, provided it is earth.
-Once the lava is produced, it slowly hardens due to the exposure to the air.
-This amount of time is determined for each type of earth (no more than once per encounter) and takes 1d6 rounds (starting at the end of your turn).
-Any creature standing in the lava takes X fire damage ...

 #### Volcanic Rock
-Beginning at 8th level, you can harden lava into volcanic rock, willing it to cool instead of waiting for this to happen naturally.
-This ability takes an action and cools the entire lava mass.
+Beginning when you choose this specialization at 5th level, you can harden lava into volcanic rock, willing it to cool instead of waiting for this to happen naturally.
+This ability takes an action and cools a mass of lava equal to your earthbending capacity.
 The resulting volcanic rock can be earthbent like any other earth.

+In addition, you now use heated rocks in your basic bending attacks.
+Although not heated to the point of melting, this earth now deals 1d4 bludgeoning + 1d4 fire damage instead of 1d8 bludgeoning.
+At 11th level, this increases to 1d6 bludgeoning + 1d4 fire and again to 1d6 of each type at 17th level.

+#### Melting Earth
+Beginning at 8th level, you can melt an unoccupied 5 foot-square area of the ground within your range into lava, provided it is earth.
+This is encapsulated by the *Melting Earth* form in the forms list.

+Once the lava is produced, it slowly hardens due to the exposure to the air unless you spend an action to harden it.
+This amount of time is determined the first time you use this ability in an encounter, taking 1d6 rounds (starting at the end of your turn).

+The damage done by lava is determined according to standard D&D 5e rules: any creature standing in or wading through the lava takes 10d10 fire damage, and creatures fully submerged in lava take 18d10 fire damage.
+As a lavabender, you have resistance to fire damage.

 #### Lavabending
 At 12th level, you learn to move lava with as much control as you move earth.
 You spend an action to create and move the equivalent of a 3-foot-diameter sphere of lava at a time.
 When launching lava as an attack, you deal the amount of bludgeoning damage in the Bending column of the class table *and* an additional die of the same type as fire damage.